 I made some of the best friends I could ever have, even though we are now separated by the entire planet.
 Every night we would pile into someone’s room and just enjoy each other’s company.

 One weekend we took a bus to Strasbourg, France.
 Sitting several hours in a cramped bus doesn’t sound like the most appealing time, but when surrounded by friends, there wasn’t anything I would have wanted to do more.

 What advice do you have for anyone considering studying overseas?

 Apply today!
 This is a wonderful experience.
-Remember the amazing International Office staff are always there to give advice and to help.
-Submit every document CDU asks for.
-Make sure in advance that your passport is valid for the duration of your stay.
+Remember the amazing staff at CDU are always there to give advice and to help.
+Submit every document you're asked for.
+Make sure - in advance - that your passport is valid for the duration of your stay.
 Don't wait until the last minute.